Da Possessed

-Da Possessed is a 2014 Filipino horror comedy film directed by Joyce Bernal, and starring Vhong Navarro and Solenn Heussaff.
+Da Possessed is a 2014 Filipino horror comedy film directed by Joyce Bernal and starring Vhong Navarro and Solenn Heussaff.
 The film, produced and distributed by Star Cinema officially premiered in the Philippines on April 19, 2014.
 It is a remake of the Indian Tamil-language film Muni 2: Kanchana.
-In addition, Da Possessed and its director Joyce Bernal's fourth and last film where Navarro is the lead star after Mr. Suave (2003), D' Anothers (2005) and Agent X44 (2007).

-The premiere earned on Black Saturday.
+The film earned on its opening day on Black Saturday.

 Plot

 Many years ago, 3 circus landowners are killed after they refused to sell their land and are buried on that same lot.

 In the present, the mother-reliant and weakling Ramon is forced to work as a landscape artist to pay off their family's debt.
 In his field, he meets the lovable femme fatale boss Anna, who he falls in love head over heels with.
 Working hard as he tries to impress, Ramon unknowingly digs the graveyard of the three circus owners whose souls begin to haunt and possess Ramon's body for vengeance; thus ruining his courtship and eventual relationship with Anna.

 Meanwhile, to prove the purest of his intentions, Ramon needs to stand up for Anna against her father Don Demetrio, who is a syndicate leader.
 But because of Ramon's cowardice, this comes as a major challenge, on top of the disturbance brought by the three ghosts headed by Anastacio "Chemerut" Balbitero, Jr. As Ramon tries to solve the mystery behind these hauntings, he discovers that ghosts are trying to revenge against Don Demetrio.
 Ramon, is compelled to work with the ghost.
 As Ramon struggles to fight for love and justice, he also learns the true meaning of courage which leads him into peacefully serving justice to the three ghosts and at the same time, save himself and Anna from the impending danger that Don Demetrio poses on them.